CharlieKolb/mtgRater/README.md

 Fullstack application to rate new magic cards and see how others rated them.

-Not hosted anywhere due to awful german data policy laws.
+Not hosted anywhere currently due to awful german data privacy laws, making it really tough to host a small hobby website without exposing my own personal data or risking huge fines.

 ## Run locally

 To run this project locally, run `docker-compose up --build` from project root after installing Docker.
-Find the website running at `localhost:80`.
+Find the website running at `localhost` or `localhost:80`.

 The setup was only tested from WSL2 running Ubuntu, connected to Docker running on the host Windows 10 machine, but should work anywhere.